-Voyager was the fourth Star Trek series to arrive on television.
+Star Trek: Voyager was the fourth Star Trek series to arrive on television.
 The three which preceded it were all, in their own way, resoundingly successful.
-Even Star Trek: Deep Space Nine, though it never quite got the ratings of Next Generation, proved to be a solid critical, award winning success.
-Then came Voyager
+Even Star Trek: Deep Space Nine, though it never quite got the ratings of Next Generation, proved to be a solid critical, award-winning success.
+Then came Voyager.

-Here are the six biggest reasons Voyager never truly lived up to its Star Trek potential.
+Here’s why that happened: the biggest reasons Star Trek: Voyager never truly lived up to its huge Star Trek potential.

-Picard worked so brilliantly because he subverted the traditional, Captain Kirk, alpha male stereotype.
-But a female Picard, well she mostly plays into them.
-What they needed was a take charge, dynamic female Captain, what they gave us was a moralizing, overly-liberal pushover all too willing to throw her crew’s life away for no reason at all if it made her seem superior and at least as interested in prancing around in frilly dresses on the holodeck as she is in leading her crew.
-Janeway had her moments, and Mulgrew’s performance was passable, but the entire idea behind the kind of Captain Star Trek: Voyager was saddled with, was simply wrongheaded from the start.
-It’s not Mulgrew’s fault, it’s not even really most of the writers’ fault.
-They were stuck with a really bad idea, a bad idea which was unfortunately the most central character on the show, and no one ever really figured out a way to do anything good with her.
+Picard worked brilliantly because he subverted the traditional, Captain Kirk alpha male stereotype.
+But a female Picard … well, she mostly plays into stereotypes.
+What they needed was a take-charge, dynamic female Captain; what they gave us was a moralizing, overly liberal pushover all too willing to throw her crew’s life away for no reason at all if it made her seem superior and at least as interested in prancing around in frilly dresses on the holodeck as she is in leading her crew.

 B’Elanna Torres Is Meg Griffin

-When the Voyager team came up with B’Elanna Torres I imagine they expected her to be the strong, fiery, balls to the wall, take no prisoners female character Janeway should have been.
-The show’s written as though that’s what everyone expects from her.
-Characters reference her legendary Klingon temper, her unbelievable Klingon toughness, and her intimidating demeanor.
-But it’s all talk.
-None of the things Voyager seems to think Torres is actually ever turn out to be true.
+It’s all talk.
+None of the things Voyager seems to think Torres is, actually ever turn out to be true.
 Instead, what they got, thanks at least in part to consistently horrible performances from Roxann Dawson, was Meg Griffin.
 Meg Griffin is the worst character on Family Guy.
 She exists primarily as a running joke, in which everyone acknowledges how awful she is.
 That’s B’Elanna.